Inside Loewe Fall/Winter 2026

 Knit dresses form the foundation of many looks.
 Their close fit emphasizes the natural contours of the body while maintaining flexibility and comfort.

-The result is a layered visual dynamic: soft textures against rigid structure.
+A layered visual dynamic emerges — soft textures against rigid structure.

-This juxtaposition reinforces the idea that Loewe’s experimentation now operates within a more refined framework—one where craft and structure carry equal importance.
+The juxtaposition reinforces the idea that Loewe’s experimentation now operates within a more refined framework.
+Craft and structure carry equal importance.

 Color has always been an important design element at Loewe, but Fall 2026 elevates it to a central role.